OpenMDAO/OpenMDAO-Framework/docs/arch-doc/processes.rst

 to an :term:`ObjServer` with a :term:`CommandLineWrapper` as its top level object.
 The ResourceAllocator that created the ObjServer will specify the ResourceAllocators that the remote CommandLineWrapper will have access to for further resource searches.
-Generally, only the local :term:`ResourceAllocator` will be available, except in the case of clusters and load balancers.
+Generally, only the local ResourceAllocator will be available, except in the case of clusters and load balancers.

 Resource allocation is required whenever the system needs to run a new process.